aws-amplify/docs/js/graphql.md

   }
 }

-# List all blogs, their posts, and their posts comments.
+# List all blogs, their posts, and their posts' comments.
 query ListBlogs {
   listBlogs { # Try adding: listBlog(filter: { name: { eq: "My New Blog!" } })
     items {